Papua New Guinean kina

 The Kina (ISO 4217 currency code: PGK, the currency symbol: K) is the currency of Papua New Guinea.
 It is divided into 100 toea.
-The name Kina is derived from Kuanua language of the Tolai region, referring to a callable pearl shell used widely for trading in both the Coastal and Highlands areas of the country.
+The name Kina is derived from Kuanua language of the Tolai region, referring to a pearl shell used widely for trading in both the Coastal and Highlands areas of the country.

 History

 The kina was introduced on 19 April 1975 and circulated along with the Australian dollar until 31 December 1975.
 The two currencies were equal in value (K1 = A$1).
 The next day, the dollar ceased to be legal tender in Papua New Guinea.

 Until 25 July 1976, the kina was at parity with the Australian dollar, after which it was revalued to A$1.05, then further revalued to A$1.1812 on 28 November, then devalued to A$1.155 on 13 December.

 The kina has been a historically stable currency; the economy has never experienced exorbitant rates of monetary inflation.

 During its early years, the kina experienced an appreciation relative to the Australian dollar, reaching a value of approximately A$1.30 in 1980.
 The kina reached a peak relative to the Australian dollar in 1986 (K1 = A$1.54).
 The kina remained stable until 1995, when the country started experiencing double-digit annual rates of inflation, causing its value to drop gradually.
 The kina fell below the Australian dollar in 1996.
 Elevated rates of inflation persisted, and by 2002, the value of the kina fell below A$0.50.
 For most of the time since then, with the exception of between September 2008 and March 2009, the kina traded below A$0.50.

 The average exchange rate of one kina in September 2022 was: K1 = US$0.2840, which means that US$1 = K3.52.